#Featured

-The field of science and technology had been an overtly male-dominated area since time immemorial.
-In the 20th century India, women were hardly ever allowed to pursue a career in science.
-Even fewer were given the due credit they deserved for their achievements.
+The field of science and technology has been an overtly male-dominated area since time immemorial.
+In 20th-century India, women were hardly ever allowed to pursue a career in science.
+Even fewer were given the credit they deserved for their achievements.
 Asima Chatterjee was one such woman.
-A successful organic chemist of her time, she was the first woman to be awarded a D.Sc.
-Degree (Doctorate of Science) from an Indian university.
+A successful organic chemist of her time, she was the first woman to be awarded a D.Sc. degree (Doctorate of Science) from an Indian university.

 Early Life, Education and Career